Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Abstract

 \section{Abstract}

-The New York State Department of Transportation (NYSDOT) has a network of roadside traffic cameras that are used by both the NYSDOT and the public to observe road conditions.
-The NYSDOT evaluates road conditions by driving on roads and observing live cameras, tasks which are labor-intensive but necessary for making critical operational decisions during winter weather events.
-However, machine learning models can provide additional support for the NYSDOT by automatically classifying current road conditions across the state.
-In this study, convolutional neural networks and random forests are trained on camera images and weather data to predict road surface conditions.
-Models are trained on a hand-labeled dataset of \(\sim22{,}000\) camera images, each classified by human labelers into one of six road surface conditions: severe snow, snow, wet, dry, poor visibility, or obstructed.
-Model generalizability is prioritized to meet the operational needs of the NYSDOT decision makers, and the weather-related road surface condition model in this study achieves an accuracy of 81.5\% on completely \textit{unseen} cameras.
+Transportation agencies make critical operational decisions during hazardous weather events, including assessment of road conditions and resource allocation.
+In this study, machine learning models are developed to provide additional support for the New York State Department of Transportation (NYSDOT) by automatically classifying current road conditions across the state.
+Convolutional neural networks and random forests are trained on NYSDOT roadside camera images and weather data to predict road surface conditions.
+This task draws critically on a robust hand-labeled dataset of \(\sim22{,}000\) camera images containing six road surface conditions: severe snow, snow, wet, dry, poor visibility, or obstructed.
+Model generalizability is prioritized to meet the operational needs of the NYSDOT decision makers, including integration of operational datasets and use of representative and realistic images.
+The weather-related road surface condition model in this study achieves an accuracy of 81.5\% on completely \textit{unseen} cameras.
+With operational deployment, this model has the potential to improve spatial and temporal awareness of road surface conditions, which can strengthen decision-making for operations, roadway maintenance, and traveler safety, particularly during winter weather events.